vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/04_prakRti-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

 9. Mind is the cause for 'recollection and other mental functions.
-It also leads to bondage and libera- tion.
+It also leads to bondage and liberation.
 The sense-organ which has the power to cognise the sound alone is called S'rotra.
 </details>

 <details><summary>मूलम्</summary>